TheDrone7/shieldbow/docs/api/ClashManager.md

 #### .fetch ()

-Fetches a tournament by its ID.
+Fetch a clash tournament by its ID.